michael-cannon/skel/README.md

 I'm a long-time developer that likes to keep his hands on the keyboard and never got into IDEs.
 Instead, I use vi, a lot.
 Even worse, my command line uses vi key bindings.
 If you have no idea about them, then comment out the respective vi lines in `~/.inputrc`.

-### Changing `.bashrc` Defaults
+### Changing `~/.bashrc` Defaults

 You're welcome to change `.bashrc` defaults, by adding a custom `~/.bashrc.YOUR_HOSTNAME` file in your home directory.
 This way, you can redefine command line variables or add other touches as needed.

 For my local box, depending upon the network connection, I have two custom `~/.bashrc` files, one called `~/.bashrc.tlf.local` and then a symlink of `~/.bashrc.tlf.fritz.box` to `~/.bashrc.tlf.local`.
 This way, my local web server information is corect when I reset permissions via `fixwebsitepermissions`.

 If you're not sure what your computers hostname is, run `hostname` on the command line.
-Then append that result to `~/.bashrc.` for your own custom `.bashrc`.
+Then append that result to `~/.bashrc.` for your own custom `~/.bashrc`.

-I thought of having a single `.bashrc.custom`, but given I can be on serveral different computers and servers everyday, a better method was needed and hence, I came up with `.bashrc.hostname`.
-There's even support for `.bashrc.hostname.username` if needed.
+I thought of having a single `~/.bashrc.custom`, but given I can be on serveral different computers and servers everyday, a better method was needed and hence, I came up with `~/.bashrc.hostname`.
+There's even support for `~/.bashrc.hostname.username` if needed.

 This is especially useful when your user does sudo or comes in as root via a non-root account.